 Yet even despite those complications, the Tour remains an obvious target for Froome, and understandably so.
 But it could pan out in a multitude of relatively successful ways for him – whether that be a GC challenge for that fifth title, or a team role to help Ineos stand atop the podium on the Champs-Élysées for the sixth straight year.
 Until he hits that first mountain, nobody – perhaps not even Froome himself – will know if he’s capable of mixing it with the best again.

 Tour de France 2020: The route in full

 The coronavirus pandemic and delay of the Olympics has given Froome the chance to potentially move away from his plan of targeting both in the same month.
 Yet it is still likely that he will aim for the same double in 2021 regardless.
-If he doesn't win the Tour in 2020 then he'll still be gunning for his fifth title a year on.
-And if he does do something remarkable and win the Tour this year then he'll have given himself a chance to go for a sixth and stand alone as the greatest Tour winner in history.
+If he doesn't win the Tour in 2020 then he'll still be gunning for his fifth title a year on with his new team.
+And if he does do something remarkable and win the Tour in his final year with Ineos then he'll have given himself a chance to go for a sixth and stand alone as the greatest Tour winner in history.

 But can it really be possible to challenge for the Tour de France in Europe and go for Olympic Gold on the other side of the world little more than a week later?

 “Of course it’s realistic and of course it’s possible, but in my eyes it might not be the perfect option,” Astana star rider Jakob Fuglsang told Eurosport in Saitama.
 “Let’s say if you focus one hundred percent on the Olympics, I think you would be maybe wise to not do GC, or to maybe not do the Tour at all and prepare another way.
 But it’s still a big sacrifice to leave away the Tour to focus one hundred percent on a one-day race, so it’s difficult to take the right decision I think and to decide what is the right thing to do.”